peter88213/noveltree-help/source/section_view.rst

-There is a popular theory for "selling writers" that suggests novels are best divided into scenes, alternating between "action scenes" and "reaction scenes" or "sequences".
+There is a popular theory for "selling writers" that suggests novels are best divided into scenes, alternating between "action scenes" and "reaction scenes", or "scenes" and "sequels".
 If you want to implement something like this to ensure suspense, you can do so here.

 If this is not for you, but you would like to use a different method to set up a dramaturgical scene micro-structure, you can set the section